-- 1) Articulate an evangelical theology that demonstrably arises out of Scripture and finds expression in all areas of life and ministry. - 2) Be equipped for serving in the local church and its global mission. - 3) Be recognized as a mature disciple of Jesus Christ. - 4) Demonstrate that they are equipped with the necessary skills and personal attributes to enter into a ministry of counselling. - 5) Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards. - 6) Have met the basic academic qualifications for associate membership in the American Association for Marriage and Family Therapy and Professional Association of Canadian Christian Counsellors.
+- Demonstrate that they are equipped with the necessary skills and personal attributes to enter into a ministry of counselling. - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards. - Have met the basic academic qualifications for associate membership in the American Association for Marriage and Family Therapy and Professional Association of Canadian Christian Counsellors.

-- Complete the 63 credit hour program of studies as outlined. - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale. - Complete at least 30 hours of this program through Briercrest. - Successfully complete a Learning Portfolio and Interview. - Receive the recommendation of the seminary faculty. - Complete all program requirements within seven years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.
+- Complete the 75 credit hour program of studies as outlined - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale - Complete at least 30 hours of this program through Briercrest - Successfully complete an oral comprehensive examination - Receive the recommendation of the seminary faculty - Complete all program requirements within seven years of beginning studies - Meet all financial obligations to the seminary - Fulfill all academic and financial requirements